iwonderwhothisis/rt_fmri_ui/DOCUMENTATION.md

 #### Removing a step

-Delete the entire key block from the YAML file and restart the backend.
+1. Remove the step ID from the `stepOrder` array.
+2. Optionally delete the step's definition from the `steps:` section (or leave it for future use).
+3. Restart the backend.

 #### Tip: dev vs production